 - Corporate Sustainability Reporting Directive: The Corporate Sustainability Reporting Directive (CSRD) mandates that businesses of all sizes report their environmental and social activities, which are then subject to audits.

-Within the United States (US):
+Within the United States (US)

 - Garment Worker Protection Act: The Garment Worker Protection Act is a landmark step towards ending worker exploitation and ensuring fair pay within the fashion industry.
-The act works to incentivise brands through legal liability to tackle workplace violations, and also eliminate the by-the-piece payment used to underpay workers
+The act works to incentivise brands through legal liability to tackle workplace violations and also eliminate the by-the-piece payment used to underpay workers

 The resource-intensive and wasteful nature of the textile sector ultimately makes it one of the least sustainable industries globally.
 With the production of textiles doubling between 2000 and 2015 - and expected to double by 2030 - the introduction of such ESG legislation is critical to provoking a genuine shift away from fast fashion trends, and paving a more sustainable fashion industry.
-Whilst these laws will definitely aid in the industry’s transition towards sustainability, fashion-oriented businesses must take it upon themselves to re-shape, or improve, their current business models through implementing sustainable policies and practices.

 1. Utilise sustainability software

-Leveraging the vast opportunities and benefits associated with sustainability software.
-Plan A’s comprehensive sustainability solutions platform takes a holistic approach to ensure businesses within the fashion industry can mitigate the non-financial and financial risks that will inevitably increase with forthcoming policy implementation, with studies showing that high to severe ESG incidents lead to a 6% loss of market capitalisation on average.
-Furthermore, sustainability software can improve ESG performance to ensure businesses within the fashion sector can harness the long-term benefits of sustainability.
+Leverage the vast opportunities and benefits associated with sustainability software.
+Plan A’s comprehensive sustainability platform takes a holistic approach to ensure businesses within the fashion industry can mitigate the non-financial and financial risks that will inevitably increase with forthcoming policy implementation.

-2. Map out the supply chain
+2. Map out your supply chain

 3. Undergo a life cycle analysis

-A life cycle analysis (LCA) is a valuable scientific environmental impact assessment method that allows fashion businesses to measure the footprint of their products.
-A life cycle assessment assesses the environmental impact of a product throughout every phase of the product life-cycle.
-This includes analysing the environmental footprint across every stage, such as the production of raw materials, the production processes that take place at a manufacturer, the transportation of materials and of the product to consumers, the use of the product, and how a product is disposed of- or recycled.
+This includes analysing the environmental footprint across every stage, such as the production of raw materials, the production processes at a manufacturer, the transportation of materials and the product to consumers, the use of the product, and how a product is disposed of- or recycled.

 4. Implement more circular practices

-Following a life cycle analysis, fashion businesses must prioritise the implementation of circular practices - with a key focus on reusing and recycling.
-For instance, fashion businesses may take action to use less materials when producing individual items - thus increasing their recyclability.
-Fashion businesses should also focus on eliminating non-recyclable materials and pollutants from their supply chain.
-Lastly, fashion businesses should consider recapturing all unused material for reuse; such as garment offcuts and packaging.
+Following a life cycle analysis, fashion businesses must prioritise implementing circular practices - with a key focus on reusing and recycling.
+For instance, fashion businesses may take action to use fewer materials when producing individual items - thus increasing their recyclability.

-5. Utilise more sustainable packaging
+5. Use more sustainable packaging

-Growing consumer awareness surrounding the detrimental environmental harm which single use plastics hold has resulted in 72% of consumers being willing to pay more for a product that is packaged in a sustainable way.
-Meanwhile, the European Union’s ban on single-use plastic packaging means it is ever-so vital for fashion businesses to integrate sustainable packaging alternatives into their value chain.
-The Sustainable Packaging Coalition offers a criteria for sustainable packaging that fashion businesses should follow.
+Meanwhile, the European Union’s ban on single-use plastic packaging means it is vital for fashion businesses to integrate sustainable packaging alternatives into their value chain.
+The Sustainable Packaging Coalition offers criteria for sustainable packaging that fashion businesses should follow.

-The fashion industry’s substantial impact upon climate change, from influencing CO2 levels to posing wider environmental threats, ultimately necessitates businesses to reshape their practices to not only reduce their carbon footprint, but also ensure compliance with new policies and regulations within the fashion sector.
-By following the aforementioned steps; fashion-oriented companies will ensure they are compliant with policies whilst being transparent with both internal and external stakeholders; thus enabling them to unlock long-term strategic value through sustainability.
+The fashion industry’s substantial impact on climate change, from influencing CO2 levels to posing broader environmental threats, ultimately necessitates businesses to reshape their practices to reduce their carbon footprint and ensure compliance with new policies and regulations within the fashion sector.